Marina Kantarovich Rodríguez, LICSW she/her

 Megan likes to rely on the frameworks of Acceptance and Commitment Therapy, Internal Family Systems Therapy, and psychodynamic theory, but is committed to ongoing learning and wants to know what modalities you find affirming.
 Megan also has a bachelor's degree in theology, and though she does not currently practice any religion, she is enthusiastic about any religious or spiritual practices you may want to incorporate into therapy.
 She has a two-year old daughter and enjoys working with parents and people in the postpartum period.
 Megan has the most experience working with LGBTQ+ people, young adults, and people affected by homelessness and substance use.

-Megan is currently accepting new clients.
+Megan is not currently accepting new clients.

 Clara Wagner, LCSW they/them (or any pronouns)